MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/using-the-get-command.md

 ---
 title: get
-description: Reference topic for get, which retrieves properties or attributes about the specified object. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article
+description: Reference article for get, which retrieves properties or attributes about the specified object. ms.prod: windows-server ms.technology: manage-windows-commands ms.topic: article